ameli/special_functions/docs/besselj.rst

 Syntax
 ======

-This module has the following interfaces depending on whether it is used in Python or Cython environments, or the input argument ``z`` is complex or real.
+This function has the following syntaxes depending on whether it is used in Python or Cython interface, or the input argument ``z`` is complex or real.

 +------------+-----------------+-----------------------------------------------------------------+
 | Interface  | Input Type      | Function Signature                                              |